JnCrMx/aom-sd-controller-fix/README.md

 # Agents of Mayhem patch to fix crash with Steam Input [![status-badge](https://woodpecker.jcm.re/api/badges/33/status.svg)](https://woodpecker.jcm.re/repos/33)
+Inspired by my lovely girlfriend, who wanted to play this game on her Steam Deck~ 🩷

-Works with the latest version of the game on Steam (v1.06).
+Works (only) with the latest version of the game on Steam (v1.06).

 ## Installation
 1. Download the file `VERSION.dll` from the [latest release](https://github.com/JnCrMx/aom-sd-controller-fix/releases/latest) or download it from the [latest CI build](https://woodpecker.web.garage.jcm.re/artifacts/jcm/aom-sd-controller-fix/main/public/VERSION.dll).